Italian Coffee Brands: 25 Roasts That Define Excellence

 In addition to its commitment to quality, innovation, and the Italian spirit, Motta also seeks to deepen its connection to the region through strategic advertising and communication campaigns featuring innovative graphic design.

-Motta produces an extensive range of coffees and pods, with their whole bean blends also gaining popularity.
+Motta produces an extensive range of coffees and pods, and their whole bean blends are also gaining popularity.
 The Dolce Gusto capsules are 100% Arabica coffee, offering a delicate and enjoyable flavor.

-Founded in Verona in 1922 by the Pellini family, Caffè Pellini initially focused on the Veneto region for the first twenty years.
-However, under Renzo Pellini’s guidance, starting in 1947, the brand began its ascent, culminating in the establishment of the Sao Caffè Consortium in 1980.
+Founded in Verona in 1922 by the Pellini family, Pellini (official website) initially focused on the Veneto region for the first twenty years.
+However, starting in 1947, the brand began its ascent under Renzo Pellini’s guidance, culminating in establishing the Sao Caffè Consortium in 1980.

-The company utilizes fully automated production methods, with the final quality control conducted by human experts.
+The company utilizes fully automated production methods, with human experts conducting the final quality control.
 The resulting coffee is highly valued, thanks to the carefully crafted blend of individual coffees, each processed using a bespoke method.

 Pellini No.82 Vivace Roasted Coffee Beans deserves special mention as one of the finest Italian coffee brands, offering a well-balanced flavor and full-bodied texture.